 The Beginnings of Bad Breath

-Tobacco: There are lots of reasons to avoid tobacco; bad breath is another on the list.
+Tobacco: There are lots of reasons to avoid tobacco; bad breath is one on the list.

 Diets that lead to weight loss: We agree that it seems unjust, but when your body breaks down fat, the process releases chemicals that can give your breath an unpleasant smell.